-I am having a new home built – how can I make sure it has energy-efficient windows, doors and skylights?
+I am having a new home built – how can I make sure it has energy-efficient windows, doors, and skylights?

 Make it clear to the builder that you want top-quality, energy-efficient products installed in your new home.
 The ENERGY STAR® Web site includes a list of qualified windows and sliding glass doors (qualified entry doors and skylights will be posted soon), as well as participating manufacturers and dealers.
-If the products specified by your builder are not on this list, ask for a cost estimate to upgrade to ENERGY STAR® qualified windows, doors and skylights.
+If the products specified by your builder are not on this list, ask for a cost estimate to upgrade to ENERGY STAR® certified windows, doors, and skylights.

 How should I handle installation?

-Installation of windows, doors and skylights is best left to a professional.
+Installation of windows, doors, and skylights is best left to a professional.
 A poorly installed fenestration product may not operate properly and could cause cold drafts, even if the product itself is energy efficient.
 Poor installation may also allow water to leak into the wall cavity, leading to costly damage.
 Most manufacturers offer installation services or can recommend a properly trained installer.
 A good way to ensure a quality installation is to find an installer who has been certified by the Window Wise program, which conducts comprehensive training seminars for installers.

-Where can I get more information on energy-efficient windows, doors and skylights?
+Where can I get more information on energy-efficient windows, doors, and skylights?

 Which windows are the best windows I can buy?

 The best windows for you will depend on your specific needs.
 The questions above stress the value in selecting a premium certified window installed by Certified Window Wise installers.
-Once you are comfortable you have chosen the best quality windows, you can concentrate on you specific needs such as increased energy efficiency, sound reduction, comfort, aesthetics and so on.
+Once you are comfortable you have chosen the best quality windows, you can concentrate on you specific needs such as increased energy efficiency, sound reduction, comfort, aesthetics, and so on.
 Make sure you select a company that can satisfy all your needs.
 This is the best window for you.

 I have been told that you can tell the quality of white vinyl used in making windows by the colour.
 Is this true?
 Is one better?

-Unfortunately, sales people who were “educated” to believe this urban myth sometime perpetuate this myth.
+Unfortunately, salespeople who were “educated” to believe this urban myth sometimes perpetuate this myth.
 As well, some choose to believe it as a means of justifying and promoting the colour white vinyl they have to sell.
-Often the sales people with the bluer white justify it by saying you are seeing high quantities of titanium dioxide, which is the chemical used to resist UV degradation.
+Often the salespeople with the bluer white justify it by saying you are seeing high quantities of titanium dioxide, which is the chemical used to resist UV degradation.
 There are salespeople selling the neutral white who will say that the bluer white gets its colour from too much calcium carbonate, which is a filler material.
 Both are false statements.
 Both the bright (bluer) vinyl and antique (neutral) vinyl can be made using state of the art compounds.
 The colour is just that… a colour.
 The truth is, no major extruder is using a significantly inferior quality PVC vinyl.